 The exhibition highlights Torsson's lifelong driving forces as an artist and designer.
-For over six decades, she has created clothing for women, men, and children using high-quality materials that require minimal maintenance and remain timeless both in durability and aesthetics.
-She aims to bring beauty to many by designing simple and functional garments in bold colors and patterns.
-Committed to working on a small scale and sustainably, she continuously strives to support the survival of the Swedish textile industry.
+For over six decades, she has pursued a kind of anti-fashion for women, men, and children — using high-quality materials that require minimal maintenance and remain durable year after year, also aesthetically.
+Her aim is to bring beauty to many by designing simple, comfortable, and functional garments in bold colors and timeless patterns.
+She is committed to working on a small scale and sustainably, with special care for the Swedish textile industry.

 Kristina Torsson (b.
-1940, based in Vamlingbo on Gotland) is educated at Konstfack.
-She has exhibited at venues including the Textile Museum in Borås and the Nordiska museet.
-Her work is represented in collections such as the Nationalmuseum and the Nordiska museet.
+1940, based in Vamlingbo on Gotland) was educated at Konstfack University of Arts, Crafts and Design.
+She has exhibited at instituruins such as the Textile Museum in Borås and Nordiska Museet in Stockholm.
+Her works are represented in collections of, among others, Nationalmuseum and the Nordiska Museet.

-Thanks to: Tore G. Wärenstam Foundation, Estrid Ericson Foundation, Swedish Arts Council, Region Jönköping County, Värnamo Municipality, Vandalorum Partners: Hamrin, Liljedahl, Svenstig
+Thanks to: Tore G. Wärenstam Foundation, Estrid Ericson Foundation, Bengt Julin Foundation, Boråstapeter, Herrljunga Ledstångsfabrik, CG Wachtmeister, Peder Johnson, Magnus G Lind, Swedish Arts Council, Region Jönköping County, Värnamo Municipality, Vandalorum Partners: Hamrin, Liljedahl, Svenstig

 Tennis court in Vamlingbo, 2023, photo: Mimmi Torsson